the-turing-way/the-turing-way/book/website/reproducible-research/ci/ci-resources.md

 ## Further reading

-Travis offers a great deal of functionality <!--functionalities?--> not described here for automating other processes related to the testing and deployment of projects.
+Travis offers many functionalities not described here for automating other processes related to the testing and deployment of projects.
 Look into these, the Travis [documentation](https://docs.travis-ci.com/user/deployment) offers a good starting point for this.

 A list of example Travis builds and tests for various languages/frameworks is available [here](https://github.com/softwaresaved/build_and_test_examples).